The Position of Jupiter in the Night Sky:

-Jupiter opposition data for the period 2015 to 2018 (click on thumbnail for full-size image, 41 KB).
+Jupiter opposition data for the period 2019 to 2021 (click on thumbnail for full-size image, 32 KB).
 The Declination is the angle of the planet to the North (+) or South (-) of the celestial equator; on the star chart, it represents the planet's angular distance above or below the blue line.
 The angular diameter (or apparent size) of the planet as seen from Earth is given in arcseconds (where 1 arcsecond = 1/3600th of a degree).
-The Polar Diameter is 6.3% less than the Equatorial Diameter because Jupiter is an oblate spheroid.

-Jupiter's opposition distance from Earth slowly increases through to 2017, so that its angular diameter at opposition shrinks slightly year by year.
-This is reflected in the planet's apparent magnitude (brightness) which fades slightly over the period.
-Jupiter's solar distance also reduces over the period as it heads towards perihelion - its closest orbital point to the Sun - in February 2017.
-From 2018, Jupiter's opposition distance from Earth begins to reduce once more.
+Jupiter's opposition distance from Earth slowly reduces throughout the period, so that its angular diameter at opposition increases slightly year by year.
+This is reflected in the planet's apparent magnitude, which brightens slightly over the period.
+Jupiter's solar distance also reduces over the period as it heads towards perihelion - its closest orbital point to the Sun - in January 2023.
 The Tilt (the inclination of Jupiter's rotational axis relative to the Earth's orbital plane) is positive (+) when Jupiter's Northern hemisphere is tipped towards the Earth and negative (-) when its Southern hemisphere is tipped towards the Earth; the maximum value it can attain is ±3°.4.

 ^ Back to Top of Page